Werner-Staeblein/Project-4/README.md

 #### Individual Blogpost

 Logged-in users have the ability to make comments on blog posts.
+Access to restricted content of functionality is therefore linked to role-based login.

 The features on commenting are:

 - **Comment Submission**: Registered users can submit comments on individual blog posts.
 However, comments submitted are not visible to other users until they are approved by an admin.